China link exposed in Malta corruption scheme

 Already a member?

-He also negotiated investments in Malta and Montenegro on behalf of Chinese state firm Shanghai Electric Power.
+He also negotiated investments in Malta on behalf of Chinese state firm Shanghai Electric Power.

 And his proxies created two shell-firms - 'Dow's Media Company' and 'Macbridge International Development' in Hong Kong - which were used in suspected corruption schemes involving top Maltese officials, according to a joint probe by Reuters, the Times of Malta, the Organised Crime and Corruption Reporting Project, and German newspaper Süddeutsche Zeitung, published on Monday (29 March).